Are Lentils Bad For Dogs?

 Reputable dog food companies spend significant sums of money on researching the best combination of plant and animal proteins, and they also employ the best nutritionists to formulate balanced rations.
 Therefore, many vets may prefer to recommend reputable dog food brands as these companies have invested in the science of nutrition in the consumer’s best interest.

 Less reputable companies may use plant-based proteins such as lentils to “fill out” a ration because it is a cheaper protein source than animal-based proteins.
 The quantity and quality of the protein is a very important element to consider when examining a prospective dog food for your pet.

-Dilated cardiomyopathy (DCM) is a cardiac condition that results in the widening of the cardiac chambers due to dysfunctioning heart muscle fibers, this “widening” in turn results in the heart’s inability to adequately pump blood out of the heart.
-This then sets off a chain of events that inevitably lead to congestive heart failure.
+Dilated Cardiomyopathy in dogs (DCM) is a cardiac condition that results in the widening of the cardiac chambers due to dysfunctioning heart muscle fibers.
+This “widening,” in turn, results in the heart’s inability to adequately pump blood out of the heart.
+This then sets off a chain of events that inevitably leads to congestive heart failure in dogs.

 The exact cause that leads to the development of DCM in dogs is not known yet.
 Still, certain factors such as genetics, breed predisposition, and possibly nutritional links are being investigated.
 Breeds commonly affected include Golden Retrievers, Boxers, Great Danes, Dobermans, and Labradors.

-Dogs will sometimes show early symptoms of cardiac disease, so it is vital that any large breed dog goes in for regular checkups at the vet as they can start early treatment to slow down the progression of the disease.
-The golden standard to diagnose DCM is through a heart scan known as an echocardiogram and basic blood test, and possibly thoracic x-rays.
+Canines will sometimes show early symptoms of cardiac disease in dogs, so it is vital that any large breed dog goes in for regular checkups at the vet as they can start early treatment to slow down the progression of the disease.
+The golden standard to diagnose DCM is through a heart scan known as an echocardiogram and basic blood test, and possibly thoracic dog x-rays.